theharshgupta/urap-scrape/README.md

 2. Module 2 - New York
 3. Module 3 - Texas

+# Module - Texas - Spring 2020
+`main.py` is the CSV parsing file.
+It structures each row of the CSV downloaded from the website into a `Plan` object.

 # Module - Massachussets - [Youtube Demo](https://www.youtube.com/watch?v=hpB_RoIlrFI&list=PLpSsC5dbVHV-Uf1VJ2ekMPUIohRoZYe8n&index=1)

 ## Installation